raaz23/mern-auth-project/README.md

 Contributions are welcome!
 If you have any suggestions, improvements, or issues, feel free to create a pull request or open an issue.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - on Raju Yadav @2024.